casangi/casadocs/docs/tasks/task_sdatmcor.rst

 Description
-   The task sdatmcor provides the capability of offline correction of residual atmospheric features in the calibrated single-dish spectra which results from the subtle difference of elevation angle between ON_SOURCE and OFF_SOURCE measurements.
+   The task sdatmcor provides the capability of offline correction of residual atmospheric features in the calibrated single-dish spectra which result from the difference of elevation angle between ON_SOURCE and OFF_SOURCE measurements.

    The correction factor is derived from the atmosphere model based on the atmospheric properties (temperature, pressure, etc.) measured